crukci-bioinformatics/nf-alignment/README.md

 ### What It Does

-This pipeline will align a set of FASTQ files using BWA, BWA-mem or STAR, single read or paired end.
+This pipeline will align a set of FASTQ files using BWA, BWA-mem2, Bowtie2 or STAR, single read or paired end.
 It is supplied with a Singularity image to run the necessary software.
 It requires a reference data structure for the genomes to align to as documented [in the documentation for our reference data pipeline](https://internal-bioinformatics.cruk.cam.ac.uk/docs/referencegenomes/main.html).